MichaelKim0407/ubuntu-linux-util/root/README.md

 Make sure you have `apt`, `pip2` and `pip3` installed.

-If you don't have all of them, you can modify `update.sh` and `show.sh` to suit your own needs.
+If you don't have all of them, you can modify `check/update.sh` and `check/show.sh` to suit your own needs.

 Run as `root` in this directory: